SkynetLabs/skynet-kernel/README.md

   kernel so that you don't need to transplant it in the build process and in the extension.

-+ The registry lookup needs to change the method of signature verification if the type is set to '2', we can't blindly assume the portal is malicious just because a registry entry is type 2.

-+ The Skynet protocol should be extended so that 404 responses on registry lookups and downloads are accompanied by host signatures that confirm they don't have the file, so that a portal cannot easily just lie about it.

-+ The Skynet protocol should be extended so that after doing a write or an upload, some signatures are sent by hosts confirming that they received the data, put the data into a contract, and are now hosting the data.
-We may not be able to get very far with this, as a portal could always upload a file and then delete it immediately after.
++ The way the bootloader currently handles 404's from a portal is trusty, we should minimally verify with multiple portals (if possible) that everyone agrees there's a 404.

++ Explore possibilities of using shared workers to operate the kernel, we may be able to reduce the overall load of using Skynet that way, ensure only one kernel is running per browser, instead of spinning up a whole kernel per tab.

+## TODO: Full Kernel Roadmap

++ We need to update the progressiveFetch protocol to parse and display the error in the event of a 400 response from the portal.
+We should probably still assume malice in that case but at the very least we want to relay the error back to the user in case it's a genuine problem with the applicaiton.

++ We need to update the progressiveFetch API so that in the event of a malicious portal (or even a dysfuncitonal one), we can track that portal for the given API endpoint.
+This includes changing the way we handle the catch for 5XX calls, because the caller needs to know that one of the portals failed...

++ Need to update Homescreen to be able to handle the 'skynetKernelLoadFailed' message.

++ There are a bunch of places where we are using the 'number' type when we probably should be using the BigInt type.
+Especially in the trustless pieces of the download code, like with the merkle tree stuff.

++ The downloadSkylink call needs to be extended so that it can verify large file downloads on top of small file downloads.
+This should probably happen in the full kernel, and we should probably avoid any situation where the full kernel gets to be more than what can fit in a standard base sector.
+At roughly 4 MB in size, we should be able to avoid having the kernel get larger.

++ Create all of the overwrites in the kernel to replace the default functions loaded by the extension.
+We want to make sure that the user gets a consistent experience, and we don't trust all browser extensions to use exactly the same default functions.

++ Create an API in the kernel for changing the logging settings.

 + Either the progressiveFetch or the download+registry calls need to be updated so that they correctly manage 429 responses.
 Probably do it at the download/registry level, as the best behavior might be different depending on request type.

-+ Explore possibilities of using shared workers to operate the kernel, we may be able to reduce the overall loadof using Skynet that way, ensure only one kernel is running per browser, instead of spinning up a whole kernel per tab.

 ## Building a Trustless Browser Experience